collapsed-stacks/startups/questions/5785/partnership-liability.md

 - posted by: [Sagar Jain](https://stackexchange.com/users/4072903/sagar-jain) on 2015-09-04
 - score: 2

-<p>Since the business was structured as a verbal general partnership, <strong>you are not liable</strong> for the debt.
-Moreover, <strong>you have not signed</strong> the rental agreement.
+Since the business was structured as a verbal general partnership, **you are not liable** for the debt.
+Moreover, **you have not signed** the rental agreement.
 This is the strongest argument you can make.
-But, you must have some sort of proof to support that <strong>you weren't involved</strong> in the business in the past year.</p>
+But, you must have some sort of proof to support that **you weren't involved** in the business in the past year.